xxplunderxx/467-Product-System/README.md

 # Setup
 1. The files on main are setup to whoever last commit them
 2. make sure that the z# matches yours or it will not work (do contorl F and look for the previous number
-3. you must create a secrets.php file formatted as following
+3. you must create a secrets.php file wrapped in a php tag

-  <?php
     $username = "student";
     $password = "student";

     $username2 = "your_z#";
     $password2 = "your_password";
-  ?>

 Created By:
 Aksh Patel,